nginxinc/nginx-controller-lab/docs/class1/module1/lab8.rst

 Log out as David
 ^^^^^^^^^^^^^^^^^^^

-   1. Returing to the Controller GUI
+   1. Returning to the Controller GUI
    2. Select |admin| in the top right
    3. Select |logout|